-This visa allows the spouses and dependent children of Canadian citizens or Permanent Residents to immigrate to Canada permanently.
+The Family Sponsorship Visa allows the spouses and dependent children of Canadian citizens or Permanent Residents to immigrate to Canada permanently.

 This visa is given to caregivers who are qualified to take care for elderly, disabled people, or children and live in a private home in Canada.

 A Canadian visa is a stamp on the passport and has a distinct look.
 It usually does not include a picture, but includes the following information:

 - The place the visa was issued;

 - Visa type;

 - The visa holder’s last and first name;

 The examples below show three types of how Canada visas look for visitors, workers, and immigrants.

 Canada Visitor Visa